uclaopt/TMAC/doc/source/intro.rst

 Overview
 ===========
-MOTAC is an asynchronous parallel C++ library for solving equations and optimization problems on shared memory systems.
+TMAC is an asynchronous parallel C++ library for solving equations and optimization problems on shared memory systems.
 The package uses `Eigen <http://eigen.tuxfamily.org/index.php?title=Main_Page>`_ Library for matrix and vector classes.
 It use `BLAS <http://www.netlib.org/blas/>`_ and `Sparse BLAS <http://math.nist.gov/spblas/>`_ for linear algebra operations.
 Pthread is used for parallelization.
-MOTAC provides the following features:
+TMAC provides the following features:

   * A rich set of predefined operators.
   * A few predefined operator splitting schemes.
   * An asynchronous coordinate update framework.
   * Options to load datasets in various format.
-  * A rich set of applications build on top of MOTAC.
+  * A rich set of applications build on top of TMAC.
   * Support for Matlab, Python and Julia (coming soon)

-MOTAC is written in C++.
+TMAC is written in C++.
 Python, Julia and Matlab interfaces are under development.
 The following graph is an overview of the design.

 .. image:: architecture.png
     :width: 400px